anhtudo97/anhtudo97/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on CMC which company outsourcing platform
+- 🔭 I’m currently as a Web developer
 - 🌱 I’m currently learning blockchain
 - 👯 I’m looking to collaborate on Frontend, Backend, Blockchain
 - 💬 Ask me about socials, knowledge